safayatahmed/Analyzing-Hospital-Data-with-SQL-/README.md

 Data collection and cleaning challenges: Uploaded the csv files on supabase for backend database support and later connected the database with Metabse for further analysis.
 Analysis techniques you tried (and why):
 What didn't work and how you pivoted
-Tools and libraries used: Supabase, Metabase, S
+Tools and libraries used: Supabase, Metabase, SQL